Elisabeth Johansen

 Elisabeth Johansen (1 August 1907 – 21 June 1993) was a Greenlandic midwife and politician.
 She was the first certified midwife in the country, as well as the first woman to attain a political office in Greenland.
 She was the first women appointed Knight of the Order of the Dannebrog.

 Early life

 Elisabeth Maria Sara Johansen was born on 1 August 1907 in Uummannaq, Greenland to Johanne Marie Gjertrud Fleichser and Johan Emil Hans Henningsen (da).
 Her father was a local council member of the Confederated Cabinet between 1862 and 1863 and in 1911 became a noted member of the North Greenland Provincial Council.
 Her childhood, as was typical for upper-class girls, did not include schooling.
 In 1923, Johansen took a post with a Danish family who were traveling as a nanny and was encouraged by her employer's wife to train as a midwife.
 In 1925, Johansen traveled to Denmark and began training despite her father's skepticism that she would be successful.
-In 1931, Johansen passed her midwifery examination at the Rigshospitalet with the highest scores in her class, becoming he first Greenlander to be certified as a midwife.
+In 1931, Johansen passed her midwifery examination at the Rigshospitalet with the highest scores in her class, becoming the first Greenlander to be certified as a midwife.